 Quick Start

-Connect Slack, send a message, and serve MCP tools in under 5 minutes.
+Connect Slack, send a message, and serve MCP tools quickly.

 This guide walks you through connecting Slack, executing an action, and setting up an MCP server.
 By the end, you'll have a working integration that AI agents can use.